MohammadMahdiGhahramani7/DALLE-1/README.md

 * SecondPart:

 Once the dVAE is trained, it is time to load the image-caption pairs dataset to train the transformer. `DalleDecoder.py` includes the full implementation of the decoder-only transformer, proposed in the paper. `train_transformer.py` also contain the training procedure for the transformer.
 Importing these files `Main.ipynb` trains the transformer.
 Note that, in this section, we assume that the dataset contains image-text pairs.
 Text processing step has also been included in the `Main.ipynb` file.
 To test the code, you might use `Example_Dataset.pkl` dataset.
+Although the paper uses BPE encoding for captions, I did not consider this encoding in the code.
+However, `BPE_Encoding` contains the full implementation of such encoding.

+* Generation:

+To complete.

+**(I) Important note**: All code comments plus `Main.ipynb` files, have been written according to hyper-parameters proposed by the original paper.
+Hence, those are not necessarily pointing to the real configuration used in this repository.
+You might change these parameters when working on your customized dataset.

+**(II) Important note**: The dVAE and the transformer, used in the paper, are both a specific kind of the general family of dVAE and transformers.
+Hence, if you are not familiar with the general structure and purpose of dVAEs and/or transformers, you are highly recommended to firstly review [General_dVAEs](https://github.com/MohammadMahdiGhahramani7/dVAE) and [Transformers](https://github.com/MohammadMahdiGhahramani7/MachineTranslation-Transformer).